Abnormal urine color: Cause

 Infection, disease, medicines, or food can all affect urine color temporarily.
 For instance, cloudy or milky urine usually accompanied by bad smell possibly indicates urinary tract infection, excessive discharge of crystals, fat, white blood cells, red blood cells, or mucus.

 Dark urine that looks brown but clear might be a warning sign of a serious liver disease like hepatitis or cirrhosis.
 In which, an excess of bilirubin being discharged through urine.

 In case the urine looks in pink, red, or lighter brown is generally caused by beets, blackberries, certain food colorings, hemolytic anemia, renal impairment, urinary tract infection, medication, porphyria, intra-abdominal bleeding, vaginal bleeding, neoplasm located in either bladder or kidneys pathways.

 If urine looks dark yellow or similar to orange color, the causative factors might be recent uses of a riboflavin-containing dietary supplement, carotene, phenazopyridine, rifampin, warfarin or laxative.

-The causation or contributing factors of the urine color change to green or blue are those artificial colors seen in foods and drugs, or bilirubin medicines such as methylene blue, and urinary tract infections.
+The causation or contributing factors of the urine color changing to green or blue are those artificial colors seen in foods and drugs, the presence of bilirubin, medicines such as methylene blue, and urinary tract infections.